khued200/ChessRec-Lightweight-Chess-Board-Recognition-for-Android/README.md

   typography exactly.
 - `minSdk 24` / `compileSdk 34`.
 Camera permission is requested at runtime;
   denial falls back to the gallery picker automatically.
-- The launcher icon is a plain vector adaptive icon (no binary assets) — swap `ic_launcher_foreground.xml` for real artwork whenever you like.
 - The model asset adds ~36MB to the APK.
 Fine for personal use; if this ever grows beyond a personal project, look at Play Feature Delivery (on-demand asset packs) instead of bundling it in the base APK — and re-check the